a3de-hri/a3de-hri.github.io/_includes/dates.md

 * Submission deadline: **February 9, 2024**
 * Notification of acceptance **rolling**; by **February 23, 2024**
-* We will do our best to ensure that papers submitted **2 weeks before the early registration deadline** receive a decision before the early registration deadline for the HRI conference (TBA)
+* Papers submitted by **February 5, 2024** will receive a decision before the conference early registration deadline
 * Camera-ready: **March 1, 2024**

+All deadlines end at **11:59pm AOE**.

 {% endif %}